oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 CASTEP is a leading code for calculating the properties of materials from first principles.
-Using density functional theory, it can simulate a wide range of properties of materials proprieties including energetics, structure at the atomic level, vibrational properties, electronic response properties etc. In particular it has a wide range of spectroscopic features that link directly to experiment, such as infra-red and Raman spectroscopies, NMR, and core level spectra.
+Using density functional theory, it can simulate a wide range of properties of materialsproprieties including energetics, structure at the atomic level, vibrational properties, electronic response properties etc. In particular it has a wide range of spectroscopic features that link directly to experiment, such as infra-red and Raman spectroscopies, NMR, and core level spectra.

-**URL**
+**More Information**

 http://www.castep.org

 **Available Versions**::

     21.11-info
+    16.11-intel-2020a
     16.11-info
-    16.11-intel-2020a

 CDO